canjs/canjs/docs/can-guides/introduction/technical.md

     set = require("can-set"),
     superMap = require("can-connect/can/super-map/super-map");

-var Todo = DefineMap.extend({
+// Defines the type of data we get back from the server. var Todo = DefineMap.extend({
   id: "string",
   name: "string",
   complete: {type: "boolean", value: false}
 });

+// Defines methods or properties on lists
+// we get back from the server.
 Todo.List = DefineList.extend({
   "#": Todo,
   get active(){